abhinav-m/abhinav-m/README.md

 In my free time, I look forward to collaborate and contribute to Open source projects, learning  and levelling up my data science knowledge.

-I love to cook, read and run as hobbies!
+I love to cook, read and lift as hobbies!

 If you want to collaborate / hire me, drop me an email at abhinav_m@hotmail.com